 - Black walnut — 1010

 - Southern yellow pine (longleaf) — 870

-If you have any questions about what kinds of wood flooring might work best for you space, contact the experts at Floor Coverings International of Northwest San Antonio today!
+If you have any questions about what kinds of wood flooring might work best for you space, contact the experts at Floor Coverings International NW San Antonio today!
 We’ll come out for a free, on-location, design consultation and estimate to help you find the perfect match for your project!
 We serve the San Antonio, Stone Oak, Alamo Heights areas.